 Another commencement season honored 18 graduates as they transitioned from the seminary community into a variety of new roles in the church and beyond.
 Get a recap of the celebration as well as a reflection from president Sara Wenger Shenk on how lives are changed at AMBS.
 The issue also gives insight into how we nurture the whole Christian learner and highlights our scholarship awards for incoming leaders.
 Read this issue

-The newsletter is published three times a year and is sent to people who contribute to AMBS and is included in the news magazines of Mennonite Church Canada and Mennonite Church USA.
-Each issue provides ways to become involved with AMBS through financial support, prayer support and student recruiting.
-Read full issues online or send a message to [email protected] to request printed copies.
+The newsletter is published three times a year and is sent to people who contribute to AMBS and is printed in Canadian Mennonite Magazine and The Mennonite.
+Read full issues online or send a message to the development team to request printed copies.